pthom/cleantype/README.md

-# Decipher compiler output and identify types and compile time
+# Decipher compiler output and identify types in the compiler output

 * `ct_compiler_decipher` is a tool that deciphers the compiler output and makes it more readable, especially when there are lots of templates
 * `CT_compiler_log_type(T)` is a macro that will create an intentional compiler error whose intent is to display the type name of T. You can use it in conjunction with "ct_compiler_decipher".